The use of this service template therefore imposes the following conditions:

 - $_SERVICEHOSTALIAS$ returns the name of the service's home device as specified in ServiceNav

 - $HOSTADDRESS$ returns the IP address of the service's home device as specified in ServiceNav

 - $_SERVICEDISPLAYNAME$ returns the service name as specified in ServiceNav

 - $_SERVICEIDSERVICE$ returns the unique ServiceNav identifier of the service

-- $_HOSTCOMPANYNAME$ returns the name of the parent company of the service's parent equipment
+- $_HOSTCOMPANYNAME$ returns the name of the parent company of the service's parent host

-- $_HOSTHOST_CATEGORY_NAME$ returns the name of the ServiceNav equipment category to which the service belongs
+- $_HOSTHOST_CATEGORY_NAME$ returns the name of the ServiceNav host category to which the services host belongs

-It is not possible to use account variables specified at company and/or equipment level in ServiceNav.
-If the program requires identifying information, this should be entered in the Plugin's argument.
+It is not possible to use account variables specified at company and/or host level in ServiceNav.
+If the program requires credential information, this should be entered in the Plugin's argument.

-This information is stored encrypted in the ServiceNav database but remains visible to anyone who has access to the unit service configuration page.
+This information is stored encrypted in the ServiceNav database but remains visible to anyone who has access to the configuration page of the service.